RewardedIvan/FnF-Character-Reverser/README.md

         - Before the change was made you could open and it automatically reversed it now when you open it doesn't automatically reverse it (there is a new button to do that.)
 -  **Balancing**
         - Balancing is basically counting notes and sliders of a chart.
 Sometimes useful for funky Friday so you know witch side your gonna pick the next time (also charts maybe different in funky Friday)

+when you hold the cursor on the file it says the wrong version pls ignore im lazy to fix